msDesc/catalogue_server/README.md

 The project uses [Python Poetry](https://python-poetry.org) to manage dependencies.
 This must be installed first.

+In the project directory, use `pyenv local 3.8.11` or whatever version you have installed first, then `pip install poetry`.

-Once installed, change to the project directory and run `poetry install`.
+Once installed, run `poetry install`.
 This will install the project dependencies.

 After these dependencies are installed you will be able to run `gunicorn` to serve the individual services.
 For example, to run the Medieval catalogue on localhost port 9001, run:

-    $> gunicorn --reload  catalogue_server.medieval.server:app --worker-class sanic.worker.GunicornWorker -b localhost:9001
+    $> poetry run gunicorn --reload  catalogue_server.medieval.server:app --worker-class sanic.worker.GunicornWorker -b localhost:9001

 (This is used for development -- the '--reload' flag will automatically reload the application when changes are detected.)